bpstephanie/wawa-land/README.md

     - ### Typography
       - Google fonts were used for Wawa Land.
       - For the site logo, Atma was used.
-This font was chosen for it's fun nature which conveys a friendly and aproachable feel.
+This font was chosen for its fun nature which conveys a friendly and approachable feel.
       ![Atma Font](static/images/screenshots/atma.png)

-      - Playfair was chosen for it's contrast between thick and thin strokes which enhances readability.
-Therfore, it is used for the blog post titles, event names and general titles  was chosen.
+      - Playfair was chosen for its contrast between thick and thin strokes which enhances readability.
+Therefore, it is used for the blog post titles, event names and general titles  was chosen.

       ![Playfair Font](static/images/screenshots/playfair.png)